Divyeshranagithub/Rock_Paper_Scissor-created-in-JAVA-/README.md

 # Rock_Paper_Scissor
-Play game with bot .
+Play game with bot.
+This Game is Created in JAVA.